Impress your guests with this homemade recipe for Chicken Francaise. It’s so easy and delicious, you’ll have it on regular rotation.

 Step By Step Instructions.

-In a separate shallow bowl, beat the eggs with 3 tablespoons of water.
+In a separate shallow bowl, beat four eggs with 3 tablespoons of water. and season with salt and pepper.

 Add the coated chicken to the hot oil and fry for 2 minutes on each side until golden, turning once.

-Reduce the heat to medium-low, add the parsley, and return the chicken to the pan; place the lemon slices on top of the chicken and simmer for 2 minutes to heat the chicken through.
+Reduce the heat to medium-low, add chopped parsley, and return the chicken to the pan; place the lemon slices on top of the chicken and simmer for 2 minutes to heat the chicken through.

 Erren’s Top Tips